lcy-seso/pypoly/pypoly/python/ir/design.md

     - index: List[tuple<*int*>]
     - dimension: int
     - no return type, in place assignment / modification to the iterable variable
+- data access
+  - index (currently, we constrain that the arguement of index is a single induction variable, not an expression composed of algebraic combination of variables)
+    - access position: int

 Expr Access Type